 Marketing Is Getting Easier:

 This argument alone should drive you to devote considerable effort to identifying a niche.
 When you have a targeted blog, marketing becomes simpler than an unfocused blog, and you will notice more remarkable results with fewer efforts.

 Enhance your search engine exposure:

-At some point throughout your blogging career, you will need to understand and use SEO or Search Engine Optimization techniques, Lengthy Contents.
+Throughout your blogging career, you will need to understand and use SEO or Search Engine Optimization techniques, Lengthy Contents.
 Concentrating on a particular niche and providing relevant material continuously is one such technique.

 You May Become an Expert:

 Studying is a lengthy process, but if you devote consistent time each day to learning about one subject, you will ultimately rank in the top 1% – 5% of experts in that profession.
 The best thing is that you will never understand how you acquired such information, as your need for knowledge will never cease.
 This distinction is especially noticeable to others or you when you compare your latest works to your earlier ones.